Environmental guidance for your business in Northern Ireland & Scotland

 POPs can be grouped into pesticides, industrial chemicals and POPs that are released accidentally from combustion and some industrial processes, such as burning material and fuels.
 Some POPs may belong to more than one group.

-In most cases you must not produce, market or use POPs.
+You must not produce, market or use POPs.

 If you have any stores of POPs or POP-containing substances you must dispose of them correctly.
 If a material, waste or piece of equipment has a POP concentration at or above the thresholds stated in Annex IV of the POPs Regulation, you must dispose of it in accordance with Annex V, for example, by physico-chemical treatment or incineration.